pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

   :align: center
   :scale: 25%

 **Core Idea**

 Electricity lines may not be there on every road of the city.
 In a complex road network of a city, the network can be optimised for less length such that Electricity lines reach every locality of the city.
-Less length leads to enhanced cost-effectiveness resulting in affordable electricity distribution equipment.
+Less length leads to enhanced cost-effectiveness resulting in affordable electricity.

 **Approach**